Round and Resilience-Optimal Approximate Agreement on Trees and Block Graphs: Introduction

-Alcántara et al.\cite{DISC:ACFR19} introduced two variants: \emph{Edge-Gathering}, where honest parties output vertices that are either identical or adjacent, and \emph{$\mathit{1}$-Gathering}, where the honest outputs form a clique.
+\paragraph{Trees and graphs.} The problem of approximately agreeing on vertices in a graph was first considered by Alcántara et al.~\cite{DISC:ACFR19} and Nowak and Rybicki~\cite{DISC:NoRy19}.
+Alcántara et al. \cite{DISC:ACFR19} introduced two variants: \emph{Edge-Gathering}, where honest parties output vertices that are either identical or adjacent, and \emph{$\mathit{1}$-Gathering}, where the honest outputs form a clique.
 When the input space is a tree, these two variants are equivalent.
 These variants were presented in the wait-free model, framed as relaxations of the \emph{robot gathering} problem \cite{GatheringRing, GatheringBipartite}.
 It is important to note that these formulations differ from the classical $\approximateagreement$ requirements in that they do not require the outputs to lie within the convex hull of honest inputs (unless the honest inputs already lie on the same edge in the case of Edge-Gathering, or on a clique in the case of $1$-Gathering).

-Nowak and Rybicki~\cite{DISC:NoRy19} investigated how to generalize the $\approximateagreement$ problem to arbitrary convexity spaces in a fully-connected network with Byzantine failures.
-They extended the problem to settings such as trees and chordal graphs, and proposed protocols that operate in the asynchronous model.
-In addition, their work provides a characterization of the exact agreement version of $\approximateagreement$ in arbitrary convex spaces in the synchronous model.
-These problems were later explored in the network-agnostic model by~\cite{eprint:ConvexWorld}.